 Sounds impressive.
 Well, it was until it all disappeared.
-I went from wondering how I could live without valet parking to wondering how I was going to pay for petrol.
+I went from wonder how I could live without valet parking to wondering how I was going to pay for petrol.
 I don’t know how it happened but I’d fallen asleep at the wheel.

-It was only when I was offered a great development opportunity that I had to decline that I got help.
-I started to figure out why I was struggling and then did some research on how others had dealt with challenges in their careers which helped me to develop a 5 step process for creating sustainable career success.
+It was only when I was offered a great development opportunity that I had to decline that I got professional help.
+A psychologist helped me to understand why I was struggling and also I did some research on how others had dealt with challenges in their careers which led me to develop a 5 step process for turning your dream career into reality.
 I had a few false starts along the way which made the process slower than it could have been.
 That’s because I was fearful of giving up what I had and I wasn’t clear on what authentic success meant for me.
 Once I figured that out the decision on what to do next was much easier.